Dmwanik/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.ForEach executes a function once for each element in an array while .map creates a new arra with results.

 2. What is the difference between a function and a method?

+Methods represent things people need to do with objects.
+Methods are like questions and instructions.
+Functions group statements together to perform a task.
+They store the steps on how to achieve a task.

 3. What is closure?

+Closures are functions that reference to free variables.

 4. Describe the four rules of the 'this' keyword.

+-When in the global scope this will be the console object.
+-If a fuction is preceded by a dot then the object before it becomes this.
+-

 5. Why do we need super() in an extended class?

+The super keyword is used to access and call functions on an object's parent.
 ## Project Set up

 Follow these steps to set up and work on your project: